Getting Started with Git

 Git is a distributed version control system.
 Git was designed and developed by Linus Torvalds for Linux kernel development.
 Git provides support for non-linear, distributed development, allowing multiple contributors to work on a project simultaneously.
 Git is the most popular distributed version control and source code management system.
 This guide will walk you through the basics of getting started with Git, from installing the software to using basic commands on both local and remote repositories (repo).

-After you install Git, configure it for first time use using
+install Git, configure it for first time use using

 git config, a built-in tool that obtains and sets configuration variables.
 These configuration variables are located in three different places on a GNU/Linux system: